OleksiiSemenovich/rsschool-cv/cv.md

         num1=num2;
         num2=sum;
     }
     return num2;
 }
 ```

 ## Experience and education
-I have an electrical engineering background and I enjoy playing guitar
+I have an electrical engineering background and I enjoy playing guitar and more

 ## English level
 Basic level (A2)